TENS Unit For TMJ: Is It Strong Enough To Relieve Your Pain?

 Lifestyle Counseling

-At Neuragenex, we recognize that many lifestyle factors can contribute to TMJ pain.
+At Relatyv, we recognize that many lifestyle factors can contribute to TMJ pain.
 As such, we also offer lifestyle counseling in addition to providing electrical stimulation and IV therapy.

 We work with our patients to identify any potential lifestyle factors contributing to their TMJ pain, such as stress and poor posture.
 We then work with them to develop an individualized plan to help address these factors to address their pain and improve their quality of life.

-Take A Step Towards A Pain-Free Life With Neuragenex
+Take A Step Towards A Pain-Free Life With Relatyv

 Our goal is to achieve a lasting solution to your TMJ pain, so you can return to living a normal and healthy life.
 Let us help you find the pain relief you deserve today.